Vectorredz/BATTLECITY/README.md

 This game is developed by Louise Gabriel Vilar and Ethan Mislang as a submission for the CS12 Machine Problem 1 (MP1).
 It makes use of the Pyxel, a retro game engine for python.

-The specifications can be found in this Notion page https://dcs-jfmcoronel.notion.site/CS-12-23-2-MP-1-Battle-City-d1943f0e39f64c678de4188c7a676936#497739a636b14c59a403d0e8df1a59db .
+The specifications can be found in this Notion page [Specs](dcs-jfmcoronel.notion.site/CS-12-23-2-MP-1-Battle-City-d1943f0e39f64c678de4188c7a67693)

-A video demonstration of the final game is in this Google Drive folder: https://drive.google.com/drive/folders/1OGGjnLBiuvdtYAI87eXH27piuByuIPmH?usp=drive_link
+A video demonstration of the final game is in this Google Drive folder: [Video Demo](https://drive.google.com/drive/folders/1OGGjnLBiuvdtYAI87eXH27piuByuIPmH?usp=drive_link)

 *Note: the phases that the group was able to achieved are **PHASE 1 - PHASE 3** (Completed all requirements)*